Poster Girl (album)

-The album was preceded by three singles: "Love Me Land", "Wow" and "Talk About Love", the latter featuring guest vocals from Young Thug.
-It also includes the 2018 single "Ruin My Life" and the promotional single "Look What You've Done".
-The album received generally positive reviews from music critics upon its release.
+The album was supported by the release of four singles; "Ruin My Life", "Love Me Land", "Wow" and "Talk About Love", the latter featuring guest vocals from Young Thug.
+It also includes the promotional single "Look What You've Done".
+The album received generally positive reviews from music critics upon its release, with critics mainly complimenting its production.
 Musically, Poster Girl is primarily a Scandipop, pop and dance record with elements of 80s synth-pop and disco.

-Commercially, the album debuted at number three on the Swedish Albums Chart, 12 on the UK Albums Chart, and 170 on the US Billboard 200.
-A deluxe edition of the album, subtitled Summer Edition with six additional songs was released on 21 May 2021.
+Commercially, the album debuted at number three on the Swedish Albums Chart, twelve on the UK Albums Chart, and reached the top twenty in several nations.
 Larsson embarked on the Poster Girl Tour in November 2021 to promote the album.

 Composition

-The album has been called a "dance record from start to finish, fast-paced and symphonic" with no ballads and "'80s synths and R&B-influenced production".
+The album was described as a "dance record from start to finish, fast-paced and symphonic" with no ballads and "'80s synths and R&B-influenced production".
 Its lyrical content "explore[s] the best and worst parts of pop music's bread and butter: love".
 Also rooted in Scandipop and pop, it was additionally described as "both a break-up album and a loved-up celebration of a new romance", as well as "weaving themes of unrequited devotion and sobering flits of romantic toxicity into near scientifically engineered pop songs".